 The Court must consider the need to avoid unwarranted disparities among defendants with similar criminal histories convicted of similar criminal conduct.
 18 U.S.C 3553(a)(6).
+The

-The court should avoid unwarranted similarities in sentencing among defendants who are different in ways not accounted for in the guideline range, See Gall v.
+Court should avoid unwarranted similarities in sentencing among defendants who are different in ways not accounted for in the guideline range, See Gall v.
 United States, 552 U.S. 38, 55 (2007)("need to avoid unwanted similarities among other co-conspirators who were not similarly situated"); United States v.
 Ovid, 2010 WL 3940724 (E.D.N.Y 2010)(sentencing two defendants with similar guideline ranges to 60 months and 126 months respectively based on distinctions in circumstances of the offenses and characteristics of the defendants), and unwarranted differences among defendants whose conduct and characteristics are similar.
 See United States v.
 Parris, 573 F. Supp.
 2d 744, 753, 756-62 (E.D.N.Y.
 2008).

 As of this writing, only one other person has been sentenced for the activities that occurred on January 6th, 2021.
 Anna Morgan-Lloyd was sentenced to three years of probation and ordered to pay \$500 in restitution after pleading guilty to one charge of misdemeanor disorderly conduct.
 Like the Defendant, Morgan-Lloyd said she went to Washington on Jan.
 6 to support then-President Donald Trump at the "Save America" rally, and later posted about her participation in the riots on social media.
 Ms. Morgan-Lloyd was also found to be inside the Capitol, and like Mr. HODGKINS, was not accused of any property damage, or engaging in violent activities with law enforcement.
 Like Mr. HODGKINS, she simply followed the crowd.
-The distinction was simply the location within the Capitol itself.
+The distinction was simply their location within the Capitol itself.

-The Defendant is before the court facing punishment for all the allegations brought against him because the Defendant choose to accept full responsibility.
-Based on the facts of this case, it would be a terrible injustice if the Defendant was sentence in a manner differently than sentence for Ms. Morgan-Lloyd.
+The Defendant is before the Court facing punishment for the allegation brought against him because the Defendant chose to accept full responsibility.
+Based on the facts of this case, it would be a terrible injustice if the Defendant is sentenced in a manner differently than the sentence for Ms. Morgan-Lloyd.
 For sentencing purposes, their misconduct is identical.
-The actions where essentially identical, except for their location within the Capitol, which has resulted in my client accepting a felony charge vice a misdemeanor.
+Their actions are essentially identical, except for their location within the Capitol, which has resulted in my client accepting a felony charge vice a misdemeanor.
 Simply put, had Mr. HODGKINS stopped at the threshold of the Senate's door, he would have likely also been offered a misdemeanor.
 The imposition of a felony for spending five minutes on the floor of the Senate is a severe and continuing punishment in its own right.
-For sentencing purposes, however, and given Mr. HODGKINS characteristics, a sentence of similar proportions is just and appropriate.
+For sentencing purposes, however, and given Mr. HODGKINS characteristics and conduct on that day, a sentence of similar proportions to those inside the Capitol who are being offered a misdemeanor is just and appropriate.

-D. Mr. HODGKINS history and characteristics warrant a downward departure/variance.
+D. Mr. HODGKINS history and characteristics warrant a downward variance.

-This Court should vary downward to further reflect Mr. HODGKINS history, and characteristics.
+This Court should vary in accordance with §3553(a) to further reflect Mr. HODGKINS history, and characteristics.
 Mr. HODGKINS is not diminishing the seriousness of the events that transpired on January 6th, 2021, but his 15-minutes inside the Capitol are mitigated in this case by Mr. HODGKINS overall minimal participation, the circumstances surrounding the unrest that occurred that day, and his lack of motivation for committing the offense to which he has now entered a plea.
 As for punishment, Congress requires this Court to consider a "just punishment."
-Mr. HODGKINS, as stated and acknowledged above, made a poor choice, one clouded by being swept up in the moment and in following the crowd, unique to this situation and fact pattern which will never re-occur.
+Mr. HODGKINS, as stated and acknowledged above, made a poor choice, one clouded by being swept up in the moment and in following the crowd, unique to this situation and fact pattern that will never re-occur.
 Mr. HODGKINS has no criminal history and simply would not premeditatively violate the law.
 This incident is simply out of character for him.